-As expected, a large number of parameter sets was found to provide almost equivalently good performance, according to numerical (best-fit) criteria.
+As expected, a large number of parameter sets was found to provide almost equivalently good performance, according to numerical (curve fitting) criteria.
 Therefore, the selection of the best compromise set was based on empirical considerations.
-Specifically, all sets providing at least one of the following characteristics were rejected: (a) parameters with no physical sense; (b) bad performance regarding the reproduction of some of the observed runoff series, namely points lying on the boundaries of the Pareto set; and (c) bad reproduction of output statistics.
+Specifically, we rejected all sets providing at least one of the following characteristics: (a) parameters with no physical sense; (b) bad performance regarding the reproduction of some of the observed runoff series, namely points lying on the boundaries of the Pareto set; (c) bad reproduction of output statistics.
 The last criterion refers to response series except the calibrated ones, namely series for which there are no available measurements.
-Investigating the properties of those series (marginal statistics and existence of over-year trends), ensured both a reliable reproduction of all physical processes of the basin and a realistic hydrological balance of it.
+By investigating the properties of those series (marginal statistics and existence of over-year trends), we both ensured a reliable reproduction of all physical processes of the basin and a realistic hydrologic balance of it.

 After extended investigation, two parameter sets were finally detected, the values of which are illustrated in Table 3.
 These sets provide similar performance by means of both numerical and empirical criteria.
-Table 4 illustrates the model efficiency values of the five hydrographs for the calibration and validation period.
+Tables 4 and 5 illustrate the model efficiency values of the five hydrographs for the calibration and validation period.
 The determination coefficient for the runoff series at the basin outlet exceeds 92% for the calibration and 80% for the validation, thus ensuring a very satisfactory predictive capability of the model.
 Moreover, the bias referring to both the historical mean and standard deviation is negligible (about 1% and -4%, respectively, for both parameter sets).
-Although model efficiency regarding the springs was not as good as the hydrograph at the outlet, this was still acceptable, given the complexity of the karstic system and the inaccuracies in the calibration data (hydrographs based on infrequent measurements).
-Even the performance of Melas-Polygyra springs is satisfactory, despite the fact that
+Although model efficiency regarding springs was not as good as the hydrograph at the outlet, this was still acceptable, given the complexity of the karstic system and the inaccuracies in the calibration data (hydrographs based on infrequent measurements).
+Even the performance of Melas-Polygyra springs is satisfactory, despite the fact that their historical runoff series present almost zero or even negative cross-correlation with precipitation.
+Figures 7 and 8 illustrate the observed and simulated hydrographs at the basin outlet and Mavroneri springs, respectively (for the entire time horizon).
+Although these hydrographs refer to the first parameter set, they are practically identical to those of the second one.